-The Company makes annual cash incentive compensation (through the Annual Incentive Plan) a significant component of our named executive officers' targeted total direct compensation in order to motivate our executives to meet and exceed the Company's annual operating plans.
-For each named executive officer, our Compensation Committee approves target annual cash incentive compensation as a percentage of such named executive officer's base salary.
-In establishing these annual cash incentive compensation targets, the Compensation Committee considers our named executive officers' potential total direct compensation in light of the Company's compensation philosophy and comparative compensation data.
-Our named executive officers may also receive special bonuses in recognition of special circumstances or for superior performance.
+The Company makes annual cash incentive compensation (through our Amended and Restated Incentive Compensation Plan) a significant component of our NEOs' targeted total direct compensation in order to motivate our executives to meet and exceed the Company's annual operating plans.
+For each NEO, our Compensation Committee approves target annual cash incentive compensation as a percentage of such NEO's base salary.
+In establishing these annual cash incentive compensation targets, the Compensation Committee considers our NEOs' potential total direct compensation in light of the Company's compensation philosophy and comparative compensation data.
+Our NEOs may also receive special bonuses in recognition of special circumstances or for superior performance.

-In February 2013, our Compensation Committee set the following fiscal 2013 annual cash incentive compensation targets for our named executive officers: 125% of base salary for Mr. Casey, 100% for Mr. Lynch, 75% of base salary for Ms. Fitzgerald, Messrs.
-Corning and Westenberger, and 50% for Mr. Williams.
+In February 2014, our Compensation Committee set the following fiscal 2014 annual cash incentive compensation targets for our NEOs: 125% of base salary for Mr. Casey, 100% for Mr. Lynch, 75% for Messrs.
+Corning and Westenberger, and 50% for Mr. Wu.

-The named executive officers can earn their annual cash incentive compensation based upon the Company's achievement of financial performance targets pre-determined by the Compensation Committee.
-In accordance with our Incentive Compensation Plan, for fiscal 2013, the Compensation Committee used three financial performance metrics to determine the amount, if any, of annual cash incentive compensation to be paid under our Incentive Compensation Plan: net sales (weighted at 25%); earnings before interest and taxes ("EBIT"), adjusted, if applicable, in the same manner as for presentation to the financial markets (weighted at 25%); and earnings per share ("EPS"), adjusted, if applicable, in the same manner as for presentation to the financial markets (weighted at 50%).
-Our Compensation Committee selected net sales, EBIT, and EPS as performance metrics because it continued to believe these metrics to be key financial measures that are aligned with the interests of our shareholders and help to measure the quality of our earnings.
+The NEOs can earn their annual cash incentive compensation based upon the Company's achievement of financial performance targets pre-determined by the Compensation Committee.
+In accordance with our Incentive Compensation Plan, for fiscal 2014, the Compensation Committee used three financial performance metrics, plus a new target based on the attainment of certain business objectives to determine the amount, if any, of annual cash incentive compensation to be paid under our Incentive Compensation Plan: net sales (weighted at 20%); earnings before interest and taxes ("EBIT"), adjusted, if applicable, in the same manner as for presentation to the financial markets (weighted at 20%); earnings per share ("EPS"), adjusted, if applicable, in the same manner as for presentation to the financial markets (weighted at 40%); and the completion of a certain percentage of business objectives determined by the Compensation Committee during its February 2014 meeting (weighted at 20%).